A HOME FOR ANYONE ADDICTED TO ARABIC.

 Roger Anderson

-Roger Anderson is Assistant Professor of International Languages & Cultures at Central State University, Wilberforce, Ohio, where he teaches French, Arabic, and courses developing students’ intercultural competence.
+Dr. Roger W. Anderson is an assistant professor of French at the Defense Language Institute.
+Previously he taught French and Arabic at Central State University (Ohio, USA).
 Roger Anderson received his Ph.D. from Ohio State University (Columbus) specializing in Foreign, Second, and Multilingual Education.
 He received his BA and MA in African Studies/French from the Ohio University (Athens), and an MA in Teaching Arabic as a Foreign Language from Middlebury College.

 Read More